-This schedule supersedes and replaces all previously approved schedules of Rates, Charges and Loss Factors
+Effective and Implementation Date May 1, 2018 This schedule supersedes and replaces all previously approved schedules of Rates, Charges and Loss Factors

-GENERAL SERVICE 50 TO 4,999 KW SERVICE CLASSIFICATION
+GENERAL SERVICE 50 TO 1,499 KW SERVICE CLASSIFICATION

-This classification refers to the supply of electrical energy to commercial buildings whose monthly average peak demand is equal to or greater than, or is forecast to be equal to or greater than, 50 kW but less than 5,000 kW.
-Commercial buildings are defined as buildings, which are used for purposes other than resident dwellings.
+This classification refers to a non residential account whose monthly average peak is equal to or greater than, or is forecast to be equal to or greater than, 50 kW but less than 1,500 kW.
 Class A and Class B consumers are defined in accordance with O. Reg.
 429/04.
-Further servicing details are available in the distributor's Conditions of Service.
+Further servicing details are available in the utility's Conditions of Service.